Our online application is fast, simple, and FREE.

 - Go to midmich.edu.

-This PORTAL GUIDE will help show you the process of setting up your MMCC account if you still have questions.
+This PORTAL GUIDE shows you the process of setting up your online Portal if you still have questions.

 If you've graduated from high school within three years, send us your high school transcripts and standardized test scores .
 If you've attended other colleges, have your college transcripts sent to us as well.
-If it's been longer than three years since you've graduated, you may need to complete additional placement testing (see info below).
+If it's been longer than three years since you've graduated, you may need to complete additional placement testing.

 How to send us your transcripts

 - Collect them in person, through the mail, or in electronic format.
-Deliver them to MMCC through any of the following means.
+Deliver them to Mid through any of the following methods.

-- Drop them off to an admissions team member at either campus.
+- Drop them off to Admissions at either campus

 - Email a copy to email@example.com

-When you take the SAT, you can indicate MMCC as a recipient schools.
-If you have already taken the SAT, you can deliver them in person, email, mail, or fax.
+When you take the SAT/ACT, you can indicate Mid as a recipient school.
+If you have already taken the SAT/ACT, you can deliver your score in person, or via email, mail, or fax.
 Use the contact information listed above.

-Or, you can sign in to your College Board account and request that a copy of your scores be sent to MMCC.
-For more information, visit this College Board page.
+You can also sign in to your College Board account and request that a copy of your score be sent to Mid electronically.
+For more information, visit College Board.

-Appropriate placement in courses promotes student success and allows us to assist students in selecting courses that align with their skill levels.
-To place you correctly, we'll need this information from you.
-If you do not have access to one or both of these documents, you may need to do additional placement testing.
+Appropriate placement in courses promotes your success and allows us to assist you in selecting courses that align with your current skill levels.
+If you do not have access to transcripts or test scores, you may need to do additional placement testing.
 Your Mid Mentor can help you determine what you need to submit or what testing needs to be completed.

 STEP 4: Attend Orientation.

-You will also be able to meet with an Academic Advisor who will help you schedule and register for your classes.
+Academic Advisors are also available to help you schedule and register for classes.